 The website lets users anonymously provide details of what happened, where, and when the incident took place.
 These complaints get aggregated as hot spots on a map indicating where the problems are occurring.

-Perception of the police’s insensitivity as well as cultural backlash deters people from reporting.
+Perception of the police’s insensitivity, as well as cultural backlash, deter people from reporting.
 They feel more comfortable using the site, D’Silva claims.
-By representing the information on a map as hot spots, SafeCity is moving the focus away from the “victim” to the location.
-People can view the issue with a different lens.
+By representing the information on a map of hot spots, SafeCity is moving the focus away from the “victim” to the location.
+People can view the issue through a different lens.

-On the site there are also instances where people have offered help to those reporting in the “comments” section.
+On the site, there are also instances where people have offered help to those reported in the “comments” section.
 In Bangalore, a man offered to walk with a lady through an unsafe area.